 Aeeris is committed to ensuring an inclusive workplace that encourages and embraces diversity.
 The Company has a Diversity Policy which provides a framework for the Company to achieve workplace diversity and includes requirements for the Board to set measurable objectives.
-The Diversity Policy is available on the Company's website at https://www.aeeris.com/corporate_governance.html.
+The Diversity Policy is available on the Company's website.